wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-5-changelog.md

 - Clarified the requirement for JAM Sprint to be off in order to use Enhanced Movement.
 - Removed Charisma Affects Reputation due to redundancy with Charisma Tweaks and Karuts Preset.
 - Fixed erraneous JAM - Custom INI link, which was linking to an old version.
+- Removed Improved LOD Noise Texture in favor of Contrasted LOD Noise Texture.
+- Added, then subsequently removed Pip-Boy Light Flicker Fix - NVSE.
+There was redundancy with an already preconfigured TBOT ini that already contains this fix.

 ### Reorganization
 - Added Extra Utilities & Fixes section.